javiereguiluz/easybook/UPGRADE.md

     ```

 - use parameters in YAML instead of --dir and --title and --edition CLI options
+- `customize` command dropped, use `publish` having the same output

 ## Upgrade to easybook 5.0